hyung-hwan/hawk/README.md

 ## Comments

-`Hawk` supports a single-line commnt that begins with a hash sign # and the C-style multi-line comment.
+`Hawk` supports a single-line comment that begins with a hash sign # and the C-style multi-line comment.

 ```awk
 x = y; # assign y to x.